Fluffy Oat Flour Pancakes Recipe

 Believe it or not, making oat flour pancakes isn’t all that much more complicated than a just-add-water boxed mix.
 First, if you don’t have or don’t want to buy oat flour, simply toss 2½ cups of rolled oats (or quick cooking) into a blender and blend them up into a fine flour.
 This is my go-to budget-friendly option to avoid spending money on oat flour!

-Next, whisk together all of your ingredients in a large bowl, or go ahead and blend them all together in your blender.
-Once smooth, allow your batter to sit for about 10 minutes to thicken.
-Once thickened, you’re welcome to add in any desired mix-ins (like chocolate chips, banana slices, etc.), or you can sprinkle them onto each pancake once they’re poured onto the pan.
+Next, mix your dry ingredients and wet ingredients separately, then stir the dry into the wet—just don’t overmix.
+Once integrated, allow the batter to thicken for about 10 minutes.
+Once thickened, you can add any desired mix-ins (like chocolate chips, banana slices, etc.).
+Or, sprinkle them onto each pancake once they’re poured onto the pan.

-Then, heat a frying pan over medium heat and add butter or oil for cooking.
-Scoop the batter and pour it onto the pan, creating whatever size of pancakes you prefer.
+Then, heat a griddle or a frying pan over medium heat and add butter or oil for cooking.
+Scoop the batter onto the pan, creating whatever size of pancakes you prefer.
 I used a ¼ cup ice cream scoop to make my fluffy oat flour pancakes a medium size, but I’ve also made this recipe as mini silver dollar pancakes using a 1 Tbsp scoop!

 Once poured, turn the heat down to medium-low and allow each pancake to cook for about 1½–2 minutes per side (or about 45-60 seconds per side for silver dollar pancakes).
 When bubbles start to form and the bottom surface is lightly browned, flip them and continue to cook until done.
-Repeat until all batches of oatmeal pancakes are ready, then serve warm with your favorite toppings and devour!
+Repeat until all batches of oatmeal pancakes are ready.
+Finally, serve warm with maple syrup and your favorite toppings and devour!

 To see how this recipe is made—along with the rest of this breakfast bento box—check out my Bento Box Breakfast & Lunch video!